MiCode/kernel_build/abi/README.md

 Hence, `--kmi-whitelist path/to/kmi_whitelist` can be used to limit that comparison to whitelisted symbols by passing a KMI whitelist.

+**NOTE:** When comparing the ABI representations between the GKI Kernel and the locally built kernel, there might be cases that ABI changes are reported that are purely caused by modifications to the kernel configuration (such as adding modules with =m) without any other relevant code changes.
+As those are still breakages, they need to be worked out in the Android Common Kernels.
+Please contact kernel-team@android.com for advice.

 Dealing with ABI breakages
 --------------------------